JohannesGetzner/conversational-ai-history-agent/README.md

 This project aims to showcase how a conversational agent could be used as an interface to explore a dataset.
 More information on the dataset can be found <a href="https://www.nature.com/articles/sdata201575#Abs1">here</a>.
 The agent was built using Google Dialogflow and a Flask backend.
-For more details about the setup and technological aspects see the README file.

 ## Install the requirements | Python=3.9